Common Questions Answered - Your Doubts, God's Answers

 • God's timing is perfect - He's not rushed or frantic

 Most important: Spend time in His presence daily.
-The more you know Him, the easier it is to recognize His voice.
-It's like knowing your best friend's voice in a crowd.
+The more you know Him, the easier it is to recognize His voice—like knowing your best friend's voice in a crowd.

 6. Why Did God Let This Bad Thing Happen?